csci-1301/csci-1301.github.io/docs/test_exercises.md

 ```
 :::

 #.
-Write a program containing a 'while' loop that would display the numbers
+Write a program containing a `while` loop that would display the numbers
 between $-100$ and $100$ (both included) with a space between them when
 executed.
 <details><summary>Solution</summary>```